 Oatmeal To-Go Pumpkin Chocolate Chip Muffins

-Oatmeal To-Go Pumpkin Chocolate Chip Muffins — These pumpkin chocolate chip muffins are essentially baked oatmeal bites.
-They’re the perfect grab-and-go breakfast or snack!
+Oatmeal To-Go Pumpkin Chocolate Chip Muffins — These pumpkin chocolate chip muffins are essentially baked oatmeal bites with the perfect amount of pumpkin spice!!
+They’re the perfect grab-and-go breakfast or snack!!

 Oatmeal Pumpkin Chocolate Chip Muffins